 >>How to Learn the Foundational Business Analyst Skills (And Build Your Body of Formal Work Samples)

-When you join The Business Analyst Blueprint® certification program, you’ll gain real-world experience in the industry-standard techniques and business analysis processes.
-You’ll create work samples vetted by experienced instructors and have the opportunity to become a credentialed business analyst as a recipient of the Applied Certification in Business Analysis™ (ACBA).
+When you join The Business Analyst Blueprint® training program, you’ll gain real-world experience in the industry-standard techniques and business analysis processes.
+You’ll create work samples with the opportunity to have them vetted by experienced instructors

-1. Good discussion here.
+Good discussion here.
 Pam, Jake has also provided some good suggestions for removing proprietary information and I don’t think there is any easy way around it but doing the work of cleaning up a sample so you can provide it with a clean conscience.

 Jake – great suggestions on how to position this third meeting as not an interview.
 Many times job seekers do not put themselves in a position to present themselves from a position of strength.
 The conversation you suggest sounds more like I would expect from a consultant, but I do think it would work well in a job search too…and that kind of push back is just as critical in a job search as when landing a consulting gig!